Executive Director of the nonprofit Nevada Nuclear Waste Task Force, a citizens’ advocacy group

 Judy Treichel (9:53):

-Well, I guess I’m hoping that we have something that’s consistent where there’s a policy laid out or an attempt to, to make a policy.
+Well, I guess I’m hoping that we have something that’s consistent where there’s a policy laid out or an attempt to make a policy.
 With the current administration, we’ve had problems because when President Trump was here in Nevada, he said that he opposed the project and that caught his Secretary of Energy and other advisers completely off guard.
 They had no idea.
-And they, they were actually in support of the project.
+And they were actually in support of the project.
 So it’s just been kind of a confusing sort of thing.
 But we’re hoping that they decide that, or they realize that there was something very wrong about Yucca Mountain and go back to the drawing board, which is Steve’s expertise.

 Steve Frishman (10:47):

 And there, through the years, there have been various attempts to change the Waste Policy Act.
 And for some people, and, you know, adamantly propose that we must continue with licensing Yucca Mountain and the license application.
 That procedure has been suspended since 2010.
 So we’re 10 years with nothing going on at all, but there are still people who say, Oh, you got to go forward with it.
 And the reason it doesn’t go forward is because every year Congress has been convinced to not appropriate any money to go forward.
 So we’re sitting here 10 years of suspension.
 And as long as Yucca mountain is out there on the table, there are going to be people who don’t want to think about anything else.
 In fact, what we need to do is essentially start over again.
 We know the basics of the original Nuclear Waste Policy Act that talked about having regulations that were generally applicable to all general sites.
 You know, having radiation protection standards, having a, you know, site screening process that looks at different types of geology, but unfortunately 30 years later, we’re in a situation where we have to start again, if we’re ever going to make any progress, because as long as Yucca Mountain is on the table, you know, it’s a site that Nevada is not going to quit posing.